christophersutton/platica/docs/product/examples.md

 ### Privacy Controls
 Clear boundaries for different spaces:
-- Public channels for transparency
+- Public hubs for transparency
 - Private rooms for focused work
 - Ephemeral chats for quick discussion
 - No persistent group messages